dkeener/ThoughtPool/README.md

 Documents
 ---------

-All documents in this git repository are licensed under a "Creative Commons Attribution-Share Alike 3.0 United States License."
+All documents in this git repository, excluding the "stories" directory, are licensed under a "Creative Commons Attribution-Share Alike 3.0 United States License."
 An easy-to-understand, layman's explanation of the license, as well as a link to full legal code of the license, may be found at the following URL:

    http://creativecommons.org/licenses/by-sa/3.0/us/